Skip to main content

 Crypto Relevance

 Max Drawdown is arguably the most emotionally relevant risk metric for ISO 20022 investors — it quantifies the "this is fine" moment when a coin you're holding is down 70% and you're wondering if it will recover.
+Informational only, not investment advice.

 Unlock AI Deep Analysis